Ed (chatbot)

 Ed was a chatbot co-developed by the Los Angeles Unified School District and AllHere Education.
 Described as a learning acceleration platform, it was the first personal assistant for students in the United States.
 Part of the district's Individual Acceleration Plan, it was able to interact with students both verbally and visually, offering support in 100 languages.
 The chatbot was launched on March 20, 2024, as part of the district's plan for academic recovery from the COVID-19 pandemic and to improve overall academic performance.
 Utilizing artificial intelligence, Ed organizes data and reports on grades, test scores, and attendance, creating individualized plans for each student.
 After the company behind it, AllHere, collapsed, the district shuttered operations of the chatbot on June 14, 2024.
+The firm is under investigation by the US Federal Bureau of Investigation.